Crim5on/IO_Controller/README.md

 ## Find Arduino Port

-With the Arduino NOT plugged-in type ```sudo dmesg``` and hit enter.
+With the Arduino NOT plugged in, type ```sudo dmesg``` and hit enter.
 Then connect the Arduino to your computer and run ```sudo dmesg``` again to see what has changed.
 Check the last lines to find something like this:

 ```[16792.214255] usb 1-1.1: ch341-uart converter now attached to ttyUSB0```

 This means that the Arduino is now connected to port "/dev/ttyUSB0".
 Note that under Ubuntu (and some other distros) there is a pre-installed application called BRLTTY that causes USB serial device detection to fail.
 This can be resoved by simply uninstalling BRLTTY.
-(You're welcome! ;))
+(You're Welcome!)